leerang77/leerang77.github.io/_posts/2025-07-23-foundation-model2.md

 ```

 # **Parameter-efficient fine tuning with PEFT library**
 Now that we have defined the model, datamodule, and trainer, we are almost ready for training.
 But there is one thing still missing: implementing parameter-efficient fine-tuning.
-In the previous post we briefly mentioned what it is, and that we will focus on Low Rank Adaptation (LoRA) method.
+In the previous post we briefly mentioned what it is, and that we will focus on the Low Rank Adaptation (LoRA) method.
 Huggingface PEFT library makes the implementation of LoRA incredibly simple, so let's look at the code first.

 ```python
 from peft import LoraConfig, get_peft_model